ambiata/helm-charts/charts/postgres-db-copy/README.md

 A chart to copy multiple postgres tables from one database to another one using pg_dump and pg_restore.
 The chart creates the table and syncs the data.
+It will truncate and then load the new data in a single transaction.

 ## Parameters for this job